Suggested Drive - Northern Loop

 Get fit and enjoy the spectacular Noosa hinterland countryside on the Noosa Trail Network.
 Trails are well signposted, with picnic shelters, water tanks, interpretative signs and scenic lookouts.
 Of various lengths and across a variety of terrain, they can be completed in sections or in combination – some require a high level of fitness.

 Driving further along Junction Road, Cootharaba Road and Kinmond Creek Road to Kin Kin you pass lush rainforest, quaint Queenslanders and farm gates with mountainous surroundings.

 Indigenous Name:Cootharaba – Aboriginal name for the place where the wood used in making notched or studded clubs is found.

 Midday – Kin Kin

 Kin Kin is about 30 minutes from Boreen Point via Kinmond Creek Road and Dr Pages Road.
 Once you arrive in Kin Kin, visit Living Valley Springs - a world renowned health retreat set among 145 acres of lush green hills just north of Kin Kin.
-Nearby, Steve Weis is a creative blacksmith who has transformed his property into a work of art – if his banjo steel gates are open you are welcome to visit.

 The Country Life Hotel is a typical Aussie country pub.
 Stop and enjoy some good old country hospitality or have a delicious burger at the Kin Kin General Store which has its own range of condiments and dips made from local ingredients.
 They also sell a wide range of local products such as Kin Kin Honey and Tea.